xyanaxy/lab-template/content/pages/projects/project-three.md

 colors: colors-a
 date: '2024-10-06'
 client: ''
+description: >-
-description: 'You can book a consulation with us.
-Free consulations happening once a month. '
+  You can book a consulation with us.
+Free consulations happening once a month online and in person.
 featuredImage:
   type: ImageBlock
   url: /images/bg3.jpg